 We’ve compiled some of the best places:

 - Pipurger Speicher A pleasant and delicious restaurant on the shores of the picturesque Piburger See Lake.
 You can taste a variety of lake fish.
-Address: Piburger See
+Address: Piburger See.
+Website.

 - Gasthaus Blaue Goas A traditional inn with a charming wooden design.
 Authentic Austrian cuisine.
-Address: Hauptstraße 39, 6433 Oetz
+Address: Hauptstraße 39, 6433 Oetz.
+Website.

 - Gasthof Andreas Hofer A family-run traditional restaurant with authentic Austrian cuisine.
-Address: Hintere G. 8, 6441 Umhausen
+Address: Hintere G. 8, 6441 Umhausen.
+Website.

 - Gasthof Krone e.U.
 A traditional restaurant with a diverse menu – soups, meats, desserts, and more.
 Address: Dorf 30, 6441 Umhausen | Website link

-An extended list of restaurants from all over the valley can be found here.
+You can find an extended list of restaurants from all over the valley here.

 How to Get There?